Now freely downloadable worldwide, as a protest against censorship

 (ECLI:NL:GHDHA:2016:870).

 This combination, a ban reversed with judicial validation of content, is exceptionally rare worldwide.
 Unlike the Pentagon Papers or Spycatcher, where bans were lifted on freedom-of-speech grounds alone, the Dutch judges went further: they affirmed the careful way the book is documented.
 The Banned Books Museum calls this “a very rare example of an author who successfully challenged a book ban.”
-No comparable precedent is known in international censorship jurisprudence.

 (report 1999/507).

-More importantly: the book became evidence in a legal battle that mattered.
-In 2015, the Mothers of Srebrenica cited The Cover-up General in their lawsuit against the Dutch State, which did not refute the book's content.
+The State did not refute the book’s contents in the Mothers’ lawsuit.
 In 2019, the Supreme Court ruled the Netherlands partially liable for approximately 350 Srebrenica deaths

 (ECLI:NL:HR:2019:1223).